JohanPeeters/ride-sharing/README.md

 ## Getting Started

-If you only want to observe the behavior of this SPA, you can do so at https://ride-sharing.tk.
+If you only want to observe the behavior of this SPA, you can do so at https://ride-sharing.tk, a site hosted on [Netlify](https://netlify.com).
 On the other hand, you can also set up your own experiments by cloning the repo and making changes.
 Here are the instructions for running the application locally:

 1. Gain access to a backend API by setting one up for yourself or requesting the following from the author:
    * the URL (including stage) of the API